A Hybrid Retrieval-Generation Neural Conversation Model: Our Approach

 \subsection{Method Overview}

 In the following sections, we describe the proposed Hybrid Neural Conversation Model (HybridNCM) for response generation.
-Figure \ref{fig:hncm-model} shows the architecture of the hybrid neural conversation model.
-In general, there are three modules in our proposed model:
+Figure \ref{fig:hncm-model} shows the architecture of the hybrid neural conversation model, which consists of three modules:

 (1) \textbf{Generation Module}: Given the conversation context $u_i $ and the relevant facts $\mathcal{F}_i$, this module is to generate a set of response candidates $\Gcal_i$ using a Seq2Seq model which consists of a conversation context encoder, a facts encoder and a response decoder.